patrickvorgers/Home-Assistant-Import-Energy-Data/Datasources/Enphase/README.md

 - Export data from the [Enlighten Enphase Energy](https://enlighten.enphaseenergy.com/) site
   - Go to the [Enlighten Enphase Energy](https://enlighten.enphaseenergy.com/) site
   - Set the language to English (bottom right corner)
+      - Goto account and set the language to English in case the language is not set correctly during logon
   - Login with your account
   - Follow the below substeps in case you have access to the installer version of the site (orange layout)
     - Select your system